Azure/azure-sdk-for-net/sdk/digitaltwins/Azure.DigitalTwins.Core/samples/Readme.md

 * Create, query and delete a Digital Twin
 * Get and update components for a Digital Twin
 * Create, get and delete relationships between Digital Twins
-* Create, get and delete eventroutes for Digital Twin
+* Create, get and delete event routes for Digital Twin
+* Publish telemetry messages to a Digital Twin and Digital Twin component

 ## Creating Digital Twin Client